lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_set.rst

 Suggestive Contour
    Draws some lines which would form the contour of the mesh if the viewport was shifted.
-   Depends on your viewmap settings for :guilabel:`Kr Derivative Epsilon` and :guilabel:`Sphere Radius` (further information: `File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf
+   Depends on your viewmap settings for *Kr Derivative Epsilon* and *Sphere Radius* (further information: `File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf
    <http://wiki.blender.org/index.php/File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf>`__).